Single Sample DNA + Protein#

 Export and Save Data#

-In this section you can export a filtered .h5 file, which will contain all new labels/layers, and contain only the filtered barcodes/cells remaining.
-You can also export all data (row attributes, column attributes and layers) for every assay (DNA and CNV) into easily parsable .csv tables.
+In this section the data can export a filtered .h5 file, which will contain all new labels/layers, and contain only the filtered barcodes/cells remaining.
+All data can be exported (row attributes, column attributes and layers) for every assay (DNA and CNV) into easily parsable .csv tables.

 # Save new h5 file that includes only the final, cleaned dataset